-A material design invoice is a receipt or document created by a designer (user experience designer) that entails the cost of their service when seeking payment from a customer or company.
+A material design invoice is a receipt or document created by a designer (user experience, or “UX” designer) that entails the cost of their service when seeking payment from a customer or company.

-Material design is a language and a system for designing interfaces across platforms such as iOS, Android, and digital platforms.
+Material design is a language and a system developed by Google in 2014 for designing interfaces across platforms such as iOS, Android, and digital platforms.
 It’s used to allow for a better relationship between a human and their device.
-It brings life to icons, fonts, colors, wallpaper and so much more.
-Both Apple and Google have their own material design language that are used when creating apps on their devices.
-Material design is also popular amongst Bootstrap developers that build CSS front end frameworks on mobile devices.
+It brings to life icons, fonts, colors, wallpaper, and more with the intent of letting the user experience an interface that feels strikingly “real.”
+Both Apple and Google have their own material design language that is used when creating apps on their devices.
+Material design is also popular amongst Bootstrap developers that build CSS front-end frameworks on mobile devices.

-The following are the type of professionals that can also be deemed as material Designers:
+The following are the types of professionals that can also fit into material design:

 - Principal designers